Gheorghe Popescu (footballer, born 1919): Romania's national team

 Popescu had his first spell at Romania's national team in 1952, his debut taking place on 25 May when he led them in a 1–0 friendly victory against Poland.
 His following game was in the 1952 Summer Olympics where they were eliminated after the first match, a 2–1 loss to eventual champions Hungary.
 Afterwards, he led Romania in three games during the 1954 World Cup qualifiers, managing two wins over Bulgaria and an away loss to Czechoslovakia.

 Popescu's second stint at the national team started in 1955.
 He guided them in the 1958 World Cup qualifiers, winning both games against Greece, and obtained a draw and a loss against Yugoslavia, finishing the group in second place, behind Yugoslavia who qualified to the final tournament.
 In his third tenure from 1961 he led the team in two friendly wins over Turkey.
 Subsequently, in his fourth and final spell he led Romania in a 3–1 win over Spain in the 1964 European Nations' Cup qualifiers.
 Across all four of his spells combined at the national team, Popescu gained a total of 25 games, consisting of 13 victories, four draws and eight losses.

+Executive career

 After retiring as manager, he was the President of the Romanian Football Federation from 1963 until 1967.
 Afterwards, between 1967 and 1973, Popescu worked as vice-president at Steaua București, a period in which the team won one league title and three cups, and also from 1983 until 1984 he was a counselor at the same club.